r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/gcc13/README.txt

-Upadate: 2023-04-25
+Upadate: 2023-04-26
-The main fedora-gcc checks are in the process of migration to GCC 13.1.
+The main fedora-gcc checks have been migrated to GCC 13, and this area is only for historical records on archived packages.

 Tests as for fedora-gcc but with GCC trunk aka pre-13.0.0 -- the logs record the snapshot used.
-Release is expected ca Apr 26.

 Further details as